 On June 6, 2017, the Company and Emerald formed a new corporation named "Pure Sunfarms Corp.".
 The Company and Emerald each own 50% of the equity in Pure Sunfarms.
 VFF contributed one of its 25-acre greenhouse facilities in Delta, British Columbia as its equity contribution and Emerald contributed CA\$20,000 to fund the conversion of the facility, which was fully funded as of April 2018.
 Pure Sunfarms has commenced the cultivation of cannabis in the licensed portion of the facility and received its sales license for the facility on July 30, 2018 from Health Canada.
-Pure Sunfarms commenced the selling and distribution of cannabis in September 2018.
-On September 6, 2019, Pure Sunfarms received from Health Canada certain amendments to its license required to permit the sale and distribution of packaged, Pure Sunfarms-branded dried cannabis products directly to private retailers and provincial/territorial wholesalers.
+Pure Sunfarms has commenced the selling and distribution of cannabis.

-On July 5, 2018, the Company and Emerald (together, the "Shareholders") entered into a shareholder loan agreement with Pure Sunfarms, whereby, as at September 30, 2019, the Shareholders had each contributed CA\$13,000 (US\$9,959) in the form of a demand loan to Pure Sunfarms.
+On July 5, 2018, the Company and Emerald (together, the "Shareholders") entered into a shareholder loan agreement with Pure Sunfarms, whereby, as at March 31, 2019, the Shareholders had each contributed CA\$13,000 (US\$10,082) in the form of a demand loan to Pure Sunfarms.
 Effective January 1, 2019, the loan amounts bear simple interest at the rate of 6.2% per annum, calculated semi-annually applied retroactively, commencing on the date the loan amount was advanced.
 Interest will accrue and be payable upon demand being made by either Shareholder.
 From inception until January 1, 2019 the loan amounts bore interest at the rate of 8%.

-On March 31, 2019, Pure Sunfarms exercised its option on the existing 1.1 million square foot Delta 2 greenhouse facility currently owned by VFF in Delta, British Columbia.
+On March 30, 2019, Pure Sunfarms exercised its option on the existing 1.1 million square foot Delta 2 greenhouse facility currently owned by VFF in Delta, British Columbia.
 The Delta 2 greenhouse facility is a nearly identical "sister" facility immediately adjacent to the 1.1 million square foot Delta 3 greenhouse facility.
 The addition of the Delta 2 greenhouse facility will double Pure Sunfarms' total production area to 2.2 million square feet and, with conservatively targeted annual production of approximately 75,000 kilograms of dried cannabis, will double its annual cannabis production potential to approximately 150,000 kilograms.
 Pure Sunfarms also expects to benefit from further economies of scale resulting from the concentration of 2.2 million square feet of production area at a single location, which will further support the Company's goal to be the high-quality, low-cost cannabis producer in Canada.
 The existing automated propagation operation (nursery) in the Delta 3 greenhouse facility will serve the Delta 2 greenhouse facility, enabling more of the footprint of the Delta 2 greenhouse facility to be devoted to flower rooms than in the Delta 3 greenhouse facility, which is expected to generate further cost efficiencies.